CONSULTING PROJECT - 2020/1

 Prerequisites / Co-requisites

-Indicative content includes: The Consulting Project module consists of a live project set by a client organisation in relation to an actual business problem.
-Students work in teams of 3-5 and engage in collaborative inquiry with the client organisation, collect, analyse and interpret relevant data and conduct background research to develop novel, evidence-based solutions to the problems set out in the client brief.
-They prepare a consulting report and present to the client organisation.
+Indicative content includes: The Consulting Project module consists of a project set by a client organisation in relation to a business problem or opportunity.
+Students work in teams and engage in guided inquiry on behalf of the client organisation.
+They collect, analyse and interpret relevant data and conduct background research to develop effective evidence-based solutions to the problems set out in the client brief.
+They prepare a consulting report and present it to the client organisation.

 Students benefit from taught sessions on the consulting process and skills (delivered in a blended format) and are supported throughout by an academic advisor.

 The assessment strategy is designed to provide students with the opportunity to demonstrate advanced understanding of the subject matter pertinent to their consulting and their mastery of the learning outcomes through practical application.

 Thus, the summative assessment for this module is based on the live consulting project that students carry out for a client organisation.

 This is an integrative collaborative project that showcases students' knowledge from across the programme curriculum, their cognitive skills as well as their practical ability to apply their learning to complex problems and tasks in the practice of management consulting.

 The assessment consists of a 4,000- word Consulting Report (100%);